gaultier/blog/perhaps_rust_needs_defer.md

 - We can work-around the borrow-checker to still use `defer` by refactoring our code to make it happy.
 Again, tedious and not always possible.
 One thing that possibly works is using handles (numerical ids) instead of pointers, so that they are `Copy` and the borrow checker does not see an issue with sharing/copying them.
 Like file descriptors work in Unix.
 The potential downside here is that it creates global state since some component has to bookkeep these handles and their mapping to the real pointer.
 But it's a [common](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) pattern in gamedev.
 - Perhaps the borrow checker can be improved upon without adding `defer` to the language, 'just'(tm) by making it smarter?
 - We can use arenas everywhere and sail away in the sunset, leaving all these nasty problems behind us
+- Rust can stabilize various nightly APIs and tools, like custom allocators and sanitizers, to make development simpler

+## Conclusion

+Rust + FFI is nasty and has a lot of friction.
+I went at work through all these steps I went through in this article, and this happens a lot.

+The crux of the issue is that there is a lot of knowledge to keep in your head, lots of easy ways to shoot yourself in the foot, and I have to reconcile what various tools tell you: even if the compiler is happy, the tests might not be.
+Even the tests are happy, Miri might not be.
+Even if I think I have done the right thing, I discover buried deep in the docs that in fact I didn't.

+This should not be so hard!